 - Do not rub the affected part while applying the cream, dab the cream gently instead.

-- Wash your hands before and after applying cream on the sores.
+- Wash your hands before and after applying cream to the sores.

 - Avoid touching the sores.